mgoellnitz/trackdown/README.md

 library, which only supports a subsets of the [GIT][git] hooks - and not the ones we  use here.

+## HASH of the commit should be part of the listing

+*1.0*

+When adding a commit note to the issues collection file, the hash of that commit should be part of the message alongside with the date and author.

+## PREFIX hashes in commit notes to form a URL

+*1.0*

+Many git implementations provide links to single commits with their changes and other information.
+Provide configuration options for trackdown to extend the commit hashes to full URLs when adding a commit note to the issues collection file resulting in callable HTTP-links.

 ## ROOT directory of the source code must be a valid roadmap and issue file location (in progress)

 *1.0*